API Reference

 All types and functions in the validation package are safe for concurrent use by multiple goroutines:

-• Validator instances are thread-safe
+• Engine instances are thread-safe

 • PresenceMap is read-only after creation (safe for concurrent reads)